Intagri-Technologies/dainvo-task-manager/README.md

 - Dainvo desktop app installed on the same computer.
 - A paired Dainvo account for each vault you want to sync.

-This plugin is desktop-only because Dainvo uses local vault paths and a localhost bridge.
+This plugin is local only because Dainvo uses local vault paths and a localhost bridge.

 ## Pairing